leanprover-community/mathlib3/docs/tactics.md

 You can append a `-` to any command (e.g. `#lint_mathlib-`) to omit the slow tests (4).

+You can append a sequence of linter names to any command to run extra tests, in addition to the default ones. e.g. `#lint doc_blame_thm` will run all default tests and `doc_blame_thm`.

 You can append `only name1 name2 ...` to any command to run a subset of linters, e.g.
 `#lint only unused_arguments`